ppapahr/AI/README.md

 ## AI2018-19

-Implementations of UCS, A* and MINIMAX algortihms for AI course.
+Java implementations of UCS, A* and MINIMAX algortihms for AI course at CSE UoI.